 SBA Economic Injury Disaster Loan and Emergency Grant

-IMPORTANT UPDATE: On April 24, 2020, the Paycheck Protection Program and Health Care Enhancement Act was signed into law, providing an additional $50 billion for EIDL loans and an additional $10 billion for emergency advances.
+On April 24, 2020, the Paycheck Protection Program and Health Care Enhancement Act was signed into law, providing an additional $50 billion for EIDL loans and an additional $10 billion for emergency advances.
 This new law also expanded eligibility to include agriculture businesses with less than 500 employees.
-The funding could be made available very soon, at which point the SBA will begin accepting applications again.
-Please check the SBA’s website for updates.
+There is no end date for this program.
+As of July 11, 2020, the SBA had allocated all of the funds provided for EIDL advances.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act temporarily expands eligibility for SBA economic injury disaster loans (EIDL) and provides an emergency advance of up to $10,000 to small businesses and private non-profits harmed by COVID-19.